Comparing Arrays

 • Outputs can be more than just one text string.
 You can create more complex Outputs by using text concatenation.

-• The comparison ranges don’t need to be fixed ranges.
+• The comparison ranges do not need to be fixed ranges.
 You can use the INDEX function to apply criteria and return an array.

 • This formula construction is compatible with Excel Tables.
-The fixed cell references can be replaced with Excel tables structured references.
+You can replace the fixed cell references with Excel tables structured references.

 • The comparison and output ranges do not need to be contiguous ranges.
 You can use the INDEX function and a field Array to return a new array which is a subset of the original array.